Planetbiru/MagicObject/manual/includes/_simple-object.md

 1. using a subfix in the form of a property name written in camelcase style with one parameter, namely the value of the element to be added.
 2. using two parameters, namely the property name written in camelcase style and the value of the element to be added.

+**Warning!**

+Be careful using the `push` method. `push` will force a property to be an array.
+If the property has a value other than an array and the user calls the `push` method on that property, MagicObject will delete the previously stored data and convert the property to an array.

 ```
 <?php
 use MagicObject\MagicObject;